Track mileage automatically

 Cash bonuses

-Cash bonuses are not subject to FBT.
-This means you can reduce FBT by paying a worker the cash value of a benefit instead of providing the benefit itself.
-The employee would need to declare the cash as income on their tax return, though, so you may want to consider increasing the cash amount to cover their tax liability.
+Remember that the employee would then need to declare the cash as income on their tax return, so consider increasing the cash amount to cover their tax liability.

 This exemption applies where:

-- the item is provided only occasionally or as a one-off, and
+• The item is provided only occasionally or as a one-off, and

-- it would be unreasonable to treat the item as a fringe benefit.
+• It would be unreasonable to treat the item as a fringe benefit.

 Exempt motor vehicles